The Children's Research Institute

 Brain tumors are the most common solid tumor in children, occurring in nearly 2,500 new patients every year.
 They are also the leading cause of cancer-related death in children.
 The Neuro-Oncology Program at Children’s National is a world leader in childhood brain tumor research and treatment.

 Preterm birth is a major pediatric public health concern.
-Today, as many as one to two percent of all live births are preterm; the survival rate of these infants is 85 to 90 percent, however as many as 30-50 percent of children that survive preterm birth have a high incidence of cerebral palsy, intellectual disability, and other cognitive handicaps.
+Today, as many as 1-2% of all live births are preterm; the survival rate of these infants is 85-90%, however as many as 30-50% of children that survive preterm birth have a high incidence of cerebral palsy, intellectual disability and other cognitive handicaps.

 We utilize our senses to understand the world around us, often seamlessly integrating information from different senses to create a robust representation of the world.
 This essential function of the nervous system requires precise neuronal connectivity, much of which is established early in development.